yerobalg/live-easy-backend/README.md

 ## How To Run
 - Rename the ```.env.example``` file to ```.env```.
 - Fill the value in ```.env``` file.
-If you're my teammates in this project, ask me for the OAuth and Cloud Storage credential
+If you're my teammates in this project, ask me for the Firebase and Cloud Storage credential
 - Run the server with:
 ```bash
 $ go run app/http/main.go